 For others doing this as a more serious business venture, the notion of being able to grow their business and scale is a key factor in the ability to grow at desired rates.

-Below are four ways to potentially scale your FBA business.
+Below are four ways to potentially scale your Amazon business.

 1. Scaling in Retail Arbitrage

 Some will argue that the method of doing Retail Arbitrage (RA) store to store is not truly a scalable business.
 Too time-consuming and a limited amount of varying inventory plus stiff competition from other local sellers.
 I would argue that there is a scalable aspect to RA and that would be to hire shoppers to do the work for you.

 Why not train and pay shoppers $10/hour if they’re able to return you 2-3 x that rate on the items they source?
 That’s scaling a business in the most basic form.
 Many sellers do this and are extremely successful at it because they have a solid game plan and train their sourcers well.

 The negative to this technique is there is a time input for training required and a trust issue you are putting into your employees to have the skills to find good deals to flip.
 Plus, pealing stickers, prepping items and ultimately sending the items into Amazon takes time and manpower.

 For me, on a scale of 1 to 10, I’d rate scaling an RA business at a 2 in terms of ease and potential gains of scaling.
 Too many people are scouring Target and Walmart and purchasing the same items that you are.
 It’s a bit too much labour for my taste.